amarjeetk123/Seventh-project/readme.md

  ## What I learned from this project
  - First of all I explore more about image adjustment on the web page.
  - How change color of any icon like + in my page.
+ - Also I explore about box-shadow and how to aply box-shadow to all side of a box.